 End-to-End VM to VM MPLS path visibility for VMware Cloud on AWS Direct Connect using vRealize Network Insight

-Kickstart the VMware Cloud on AWS hybrid cloud experience with a time-bound, single-host configuration, at less than 1/4th the price of 4 host VMware Cloud on AWS offering.
-This new consumption option is designed for customers who want to prove the value of VMware Cloud on AWS in their environments before scaling to 4+ host configurations for production environments.
+Kickstart the VMware Cloud on AWS hybrid cloud experience with a time-bound, single-host configuration, at less than ½ the price of 2-host VMware Cloud on AWS offering.
+This new consumption option is designed for customers who want to prove the value of VMware Cloud on AWS in their environments before scaling to the production environment.
 Purchase hourly on-demand payable via US based credit cards or via VMware credit funds.
-Seamlessly scale-up at any time: At the completion of your 30 days time-bound offering, your single host SDDC will reset.
-However, you can easily scale-up to the minimum 4-host purchase and continue your cloud expansion without losing any of your data before the time period ends.
+Seamlessly scale-up at any time: At the completion of your 60 days time-bound offering, your single host SDDC will reset.
+However, you can easily scale-up to the minimum 2-host purchase and continue your cloud expansion without losing any of your data before the time period ends.
 Take advantage of capabilities that do not require multiple hosts within your VMware Cloud on AWS SDDC, such as cloud migration, evaluating disaster recovery as a service add-on, and hybrid linked mode.

 Flow Based Application Discovery with Machine Learning with improved scale for number of VMs and application scale supported